-2014 Executive Officers' Cash Compensation

-Names Base Salary (\$) Annual Incentive Compensation (1) (\$) Total Cash Compensation (\$) Robert G. Jone President and Chief Executive Officer 650,000 498,469 1,148,469 Christopher A. Wolking Senior EVP and Chief Financial Officer 354,107 181,037 535,144 Daryl D. Moore EVP and Chief Credit Officer 303,430 146,443 449,873 James A. Sandgren EVP and Chief Banking Officer 329,054 176,455 505,509 Jeffrey L. Knight EVP and Chief Legal Counsel 308,703 142,042 450,745 position based on the ranges for similar positions at other peer group companies.
-In general, we target base salary ranges near the median for the peer group.
-We review base salaries annually and we adjust them in April of each year to take into account such factors as market changes, changes in duties, individual performance, and experience.
+2015 Executive Officers' Cash Compensation Names Base Salary (\$) Annual Incentive Compensation (1) (\$) Total Cash Compensation (\$) Robert G. Jones President and Chief Executive Officer 668,269 634,299 1,302,568 Christopher A. Wolking Senior EVP and Chief Financial Officer 364,730 192,328 557,058 Daryl D. Moore EVP and Chief Credit Officer 305,040 144,767 449,807 James A. Sandgren EVP and Chief Banking Officer 357,673 188,606 546,279 Jeffrey L. Knight EVP and Chief Legal Counsel 321,051 152,366 473,417

-(1) The Annual Incentive Compensation was earned in 2014 and paid on March 6, 2015.
+(1) The Annual Incentive Compensation was earned in 2015 and paid on March 4, 2016.

 Base Salary.
 Base salary is the only component of compensation that is not subject to the achievement of performance or vesting criteria.
 Base salary is designed to provide a fixed level of cash compensation for performing the responsibilities associated with an executive's position.
-We establish base salary ranges for each
+We establish base salary ranges for each position based on the ranges for similar positions at other peer group companies.
+In general, we target base salary ranges near the median for the peer group.
+We review base salaries annually and we adjust them in April of each year to take into account such factors as market changes, changes in duties, individual performance, and experience.